oracle/graalpython/docs/user/README.md

 If no program file or command is given, you are dropped into a simple REPL.

-GraalVM supports some of the same options as Python 3.8 as well as some additional options to control the underlying Python implementation, GraalVM's tools, and the execution engine.
+GraalVM supports some of the same options as Python 3.8 as well as some additional options to control the underlying Python runtime, GraalVM's tools, and the execution engine.
 These can be viewed using the following command:
 ```shell
 graalpython --help --help:tools --help:languages